signum-network/CIPs/SIP/sip-basic.md

 **Draft** - The first formally tracked stage of an SIP in development.
 An SIP is merged by an SIP Editor into the SIP repository when properly formatted.

-**Review** - An SIP Author marks an EIP as ready for and requesting Peer Review.
+**Review** - An SIP Author marks an SIP as ready for and requesting Peer Review.

-**Last Call** - This is the final review window for an EIP before moving to `Final`.
+**Last Call** - This is the final review window for an SIP before moving to `Final`.
 An SIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.

 If this period results in necessary normative changes it will revert the SIP to `Review`.